Empirical Computation: Prompting versus Programming: Preliminary Experiments

 \subsection{Efficiency versus Correctness}

 \emph{Efficiency}. \autoref{fig:overall_comparison}.top shows the efficiency of empirical computation, i.e., the average time it took the LLM to solve instances of various computational problems, as a function of instance size $n$.
-For \emph{sorting}, time appears to be linearly increasing in list size.
-The increase is likely due to the corresponding increase in the number of input and output tokens \cite{attention}, rather than the computational complexity of the sorting problem, i.e., $O(n\log n)$.
-Indeed, the execution time is relatively constant (under one second) for both \emph{search} problems where the output is just a single token (an array index or negative one).
+For four of five problems (except Substring) and all three modes, the time to find a solution is \emph{linearly} increasing in list size.
+The increase is likely due to the corresponding increase in the number of input and output tokens \cite{attention}, rather than the computational complexity of the problems.
 Note that the classic theory of computation predicts a difference between the average complexity of searching sorted versus unsorted lists.
-For SSP, we explain the slightly increasing time with the opportunity to \emph{output} longer subsets.
+For Substring ($O(n)$), the execution time appears sublinear.

 \emph{Correctness}. \autoref{fig:overall_comparison}.middle shows the correctness of empirical computation, i.e., the proportion of empirically solved instances that are actually correct, as a function of $n$.
-For all problems, we can see an obvious decrease in correctness.
-Interestingly, for sorting and both searching problems, the reduction in correctness in $n$ is roughly equivalent: For Python lists with 50 integers, \begin{itemize} \item the probability that empirical sorting returns the correctly sorted list is equivalent to a coin flip (0.5), and \item the probability that empirical searching returns the correct index is also equivalent to a coin flip (0.5). \end{itemize} In contrast, for the substring problem, correctness reduces to close to zero (0) already for strings with five characters likely due to tokenization.
-For the subset sum problem, correctness is close to zero (0) already for lists of length 10.
-If we combine the efficiency and correctness results into the expected time until the LLM returns the first correct solution (Fig.~\ref{fig:overall_comparison}.bottom), we can clearly see the consequence of the decrease in correctness on the performance of empirical computation for these problems.
+Surprisingly, for \emph{thinking} mode correctness remains high (>0.9) and unaffected by the size of the input for the sizes, we could reasonably test.
+For deterministic and default mode, we observe a clear decrease in correctness across problems.
+Interestingly, for sorting and both searching problems, the reduction in correctness in $n$ is roughly equivalent: For Python lists with 50 integers, (a)~the probability that empirical sorting returns the correctly sorted list is equivalent to a coin flip (0.5), and (b)~the probability that empirical searching returns the correct index is also equivalent to a coin flip (0.5).
+In contrast, for the substring problem, correctness reduces to close to zero (0) already for strings with five characters likely due to tokenization.
+For the subset sum problem, correctness is close to zero (0) by lists of length 10.
+For these two modes, if we combine the efficiency and correctness results into the expected time until the LLM returns the first correct solution (Fig.~\ref{fig:overall_comparison}.bottom), we can clearly see the consequence of the decrease in correctness on the performance of empirical computation for these problems.